Joseph Cornell: Sculpture and collage

 Joseph Cornell Untitled (Dieppe) c.
 1958, Museum of Modern Art, (New York City).

 Cornell's most characteristic art works were boxed assemblages created from found objects.
-These are simple shadow boxes, usually fronted with a glass pane, in which he arranged eclectic fragments of photographs or Victorian bric-a-brac, in a way that combines the formal austerity of Constructivism with the lively fantasy of Surrealism.
-Many of his boxes, such as the famous Medici Slot Machine boxes, are interactive and are meant to be handled.
+Many of his shadow boxes, such as the famous Medici Slot Machine boxes, are interactive and are meant to be handled.

 Like Kurt Schwitters, Cornell could create poetry from the commonplace.
 Unlike Schwitters, however, he was fascinated not by refuse, garbage, and the discarded, but by fragments of once beautiful and precious objects he found on his frequent trips to the bookshops and thrift stores of New York.
 His boxes relied on the Surrealist use of irrational juxtaposition, and on the evocation of nostalgia, for their appeal.

 Cornell often made series of boxed assemblages that reflected his various interests: the Soap Bubble Sets, the Medici Slot Machine series, the Pink Palace series, the Hotel series, the Observatory series, and the Space Object Boxes, among others.
 Also captivated with birds, Cornell created an Aviary series of boxes, in which colorful images of various birds were mounted on wood, cut out, and set against harsh white backgrounds.

 In addition to creating boxes and flat collages and making short art films, Cornell also kept a filing system of over 160 visual-documentary "dossiers" on themes that interested him; the dossiers served as repositories from which Cornell drew material and inspiration for boxes like his "penny arcade" portrait of Lauren Bacall.
 He had no formal training in art, although he was extremely well-read and was conversant with the New York art scene from the 1940s through to the 1960s.

 His methodology is described in a monograph by Charles Simic as:

 Somewhere in the city of New York there are four or five still-unknown objects that belong together.
 Once together they'll make a work of art.
 That's Cornell's premise, his metaphysics, and his religion. ...
 Marcel Duchamp and John Cage use chance operation to get rid of the subjectivity of the artist.
 For Cornell it's the opposite.
 To submit to chance is to reveal the self and its obsessions.

 In his later years, Cornell utilized the help of assistants to create his artworks.
 These assistants included both local art students and practicing artists such as Larry Jordan and Terry Shutté.
 He greatly enjoyed working with young artists and teaching them his methods and art practices.